Analytical solution and Lie algebra of the relativistic Boltzmann equation: ACKNOWLEDGMENTS

-{\bf Acknowledgments}: We express our gratitude for the valuable discussions with Qiuze Sun, Tianzhe Zhou, Xiaotian Ma, Haiyang Shao, Shuzhe Shi, Qi Chen, Wan Wu, Luyao Li, Baiting Tian, Puyuan Bai, Weiyao Ke, Yi Yin, and others.
-This work was financially supported by the National Natural Science Foundation of China under Grant Nos.
-12035006 and 12505149.
+We express our gratitude for the valuable discussions with Qiuze Sun, Tianzhe Zhou, Xiaotian Ma, Haiyang Shao, Shuzhe Shi, Qi Chen, Wan Wu, Luyao Li, Baiting Tian, Puyuan Bai, Weiyao Ke, Yi Yin, and others.
+This work was financially supported by the National Natural Science Foundation of China under Grants No. 12035006 and No. 12505149.

 \begin{appendix}